KirillOsenkov/CodeCleanupTools/README.md

   1. Saves the file with UTF8 encoding with signature (BOM)
   2. Converts all line endings to CRLF (Windows)
   3. Removes trailing whitespace from every line
+  4. Removes subsequent empty lines (StyleCop fix) - currently if there's 3 or more consecutive empty lines, it just removes one

 SortProjectItems
 ----------------